Author: María Caballero

 Figure 2.
 Different stages of oocyte maturation.
 (A) Germinal vesicle (GV).
-The nucleus of the oocyte is still visible with an eccentric location (arrow), indication of an early stage of meiosis.
+The nucleus of the oocyte is still visible at an eccentric location (arrow), indicative of an early stage of meiosis.
 (B) Metaphase I (MI).
 The nuclear envelope has disorganized and the chromosomes (not seen) are preparing for division.
-No other evident feature can be clearly distinguished under the optical microscope.
+No other evident features can be clearly distinguished under the optical microscope.
 (C) Metaphase II (MII).
 First division of meiosis has been completed, evidenced by the presence of the first polar body (arrow).
 The oocyte is now arrested at the second division; the nucleus is not distinguishable because chromosomes are again prepared for division, should fertilization happen.
 400x magnification (original images modified from ).

 POSSIBLE CAUSES FOR FAILURE IN EGG MATURATION DURING ASSISTED REPRODUCTION TREATMENTS

 During assisted reproduction cycles, women are subjected to controlled ovarian hyperstimulation (COH) by the application of a variety of protocols in order to promote the growth of multiple follicles.
 One of the main actors used in these stimulation protocols is the human chorionic gonadotropin (hCG), which causes the oocyte to progress through meiosis and take over the role of LH in triggering ovulation (7).